Breakfast-Galaxy-Studios/Soundboard/readme.md

 ## Known issues
 - Users on version 1.2 or 1.3 will not recieve auto-updates.
 1.3.1+ or 1.1 and earlier will work.
+- Popup alerts aren't always on top.
+This can lead to getting stuck behind fullscreen apps and not being able to open soundboard without minimizing everything.
+No ETA for a fix, but it will be fixed soon.

+## Branches
+> More branches will be made, seperating interception and jack audio development from main dev.
+### Main
+- Known to build
+- Stable
+- Likely has older features, but they are known to work and are
+- Matches release

+### Dev
+- Likely isn't stable or will crash
+- Typically has major, app breaking, bugs
+- Has the newest features, but likely have broken or incomplete implementation.

+### Building
+Building either branch should be done with maven.
+The build enviornment should be set up already in `pom.xml`, so all you should have to do is compile with maven.